jcy2704/scraper/README.md

 After installing ruby, you can download the repo or clone it (paste on the terminal) `git clone https://github.com/jcy2704/scraper.git`

 ## 💻 Run Scraper

+Open the terminal and install `bundler` with `gem install bundler`.
+After installing `bundler`, navigate to the folder containing the files you've cloned and enter `bundle install` to install the necessary gems to run the scraper.

 You will need to execute the scraper file located inside the bin folder.
 If you are using Window, follow next step.

 ### Windows